jim-franklin/CS50-Final-Project/README.md

 #### Video Demo:  <URL HERE>
 #### Description:
 This Python script creates MS Word templates for formal letters using a command-line interface.
-It provides options to create letters for companies and a Committee, as well as the ability to save company names and their respective addresses in a database (in this case, a shelf file).
-The script can also list company names found in the database or shelf file in alphabetical order.
+It provides options to create letters for companies and a Committee, as well as the ability to save company names and their respective addresses in a database using Python's shelve module.
+The script can also list company names found in the database in alphabetical order.

+When you use the Python's shelve module on windows, you might notice three files with different extensions in your directory.
+These files correspond to different components of the shelve mechanism which are:

+1. `data_base.bak:`
+This file is a backup of the shelf database.
+It provides a safety net in case the main database file (data_base.dat) gets corrupted or damaged during write operations.
+If an error occurs while writing to the shelf, Python can attempt to restore it using this backup.

+2. `data_base.dat:`
+This file contains the actual serialized objects.
+It's the main data file of the shelf.
+All the objects that you've stored in the shelf are stored here in a serialized format.

+3. `data_base.dir:`
+This file is used to index the keys and their corresponding positions in the data_base.dat file.
+It allows for efficient lookup and retrieval of objects based on their keys.

 ---
 ## Usage